Lanayx/Oxpecker/src/Oxpecker/README.md

             Task.CompletedTask
 ```

-In the `else` clause the `checkUserIsLoggedIn` handler returns a `401 Unauthorized` HTTP response and skips the remaining `HttpHandler` pipeline by not invoking `next` but an already completed task.
+In the `else` clause the `checkUserIsLoggedIn` handler returns a `401 Unauthorized` HTTP response and skips the remaining `EndpointHandler` pipeline by not invoking `next` but an already completed task.

 If you were to have an `EndpointMiddleware` defined with the `task {}` CE then you could rewrite it in the following way: